chelsabeth/Sprint-Challenge--Data-Structures-Python/README.md

 The sprint challenge rubric was updated after I forked it, here is the new rubric: https://github.com/LambdaSchool/Sprint-Challenge--Data-Structures-Python

-`note`: I did not fork this before I was given permission, the readme was changed `after` 8am PST Friday
+`note`: I did not fork this before I was given permission, the readme was changed `after` 8am PST Friday.
+Thank you!

 # Sprint Challenge: Data Structures